 Check back here later in 2018 for more details.

 If you want to stay as close as possible to Av.
 Maria Cristina, where Barcelona’s Pride village is (including the main stage – so basically where all the big outdoor parties happen) then you really can’t do better than B-Hotel.
 Located on the opposite side of Plaça d’Espanya roundabout, it is a 5-minute walk from both Pride Village and Rocafort Metro station.
 I stayed here about 12 years ago on my first trip to Barcelona and the rooms are very stylish and sexy.

 When I visit Barcelona these days, I prefer to stay in the edgy El Raval/Sant Antoni area of the city – which is also a short walk from Pride Village and gay bars like Madame Jasmine and La Federica.
-I recently stayed at the Market Hotel, which is a really great budget option, and Leonardo Hotel Barcelona Las Ramblas, which I have a detailed review for.
+I’ve stayed at the Market Hotel, which is quite sexy (watch my video review) and a really great mid-range option, and Leonardo Hotel Barcelona Las Ramblas, which I also have a detailed review for.
 This area also has some of the best brunch options in Barcelona and generally a young/fun vibe about it.